AdobeDocs/analytics.en/help/admin/admin/bot-removal/bot-removal.md

 ![](assets/bot-filter-seg1.png)

-### Step 3: Export all the ECIDs from the segment via Data Warehouse
+### Step 3: Export all [!DNL Experience Cloud IDs] from the segment via Data Warehouse

 Now that you have identified the bots using segments, the next step is to leverage Data Warehouse to extract all the Experience Cloud IDs associated with this segment.
 This is how you should set up your [Data Warehouse](https://docs.adobe.com/content/help/en/analytics/export/data-warehouse/data-warehouse.html) request: